michaelcychan/posts-api/readme.md

 This is a tech test exercise to the [question](./question.md) here.
 This server receives requests from client and fetches data using an external API.

 I used Ruby on Rails also as a practice of this framework.
+This exercise was completed in roughly one day.

 ## User Stories